vowy/FEND-project5/README.md

 Open the file 'index.html' in the project folder in a Browser of your choice.

 ## Version History
-Current Version: .5 (BETA) - Live on GitHub.
+Current Version: 1.0 (LIVE) - Live on Github, changes made to satisfy reviews
 ---
+-Font changed back to Arial

+-Added ARIA Accessibility handling

+-Updated Service Worker (sw.js), site should operate offline

+Previous Versions:
+.5 (BETA) - Live on GitHub.
+---
 -Most of CSS Responsive changes made.

 -Still need to implement a working Service Worker script.

-Previous Versions: None
 ---